Percolation and isoperimetry on roughly transitive graphs: Notation and auxiliary results

 One of the most interesting features of this model is that for several graphs it presents a phase transition at a critical value $p_c \in (0,1)$.
 To make the above statement more precise, we define the critical value $p_c = p_c(G)$ as follows

-It follows that, for $p < p_c$, the induced sub-graph contains almost surely only finite connected components, while for $p > p_c$ it contains almost surely an infinite cluster.
+It follows that, for $p < p_c$, the induced sub-graph contains almost surely only finite connected components, while for $p > p_c$ it contains almost surely at least one infinite cluster.
 See \cite{Gri99} for a proof that $p_c \in (0, 1)$ for the case $V = \mathbb{Z}^d$, $d \geq 2$, endowed with edges connecting nearest neighbors vertices.